 9. Beta Stocks

-Beta is a measurement of volatility in the price of the shares being listed on the stock market.
+Beta is a measurement of volatility in the price of the shares that trade on the stock market.
 The beta is a signal of whether the stock price will move in sync with the market conditions or the price will move against the market trend.
 It could be a positive or negative beta.
 A higher beta denotes a higher volatility and a higher risk potential.
 Similarly, a stock with a lower beta denotes a lower volatility and lower risk.
 Hence, an investor must consider the beta stocks in his or her investment basket carefully.

 10. Income Stocks